arcus-azure/arcus/community/blog/2020-12 Gain Insights in the Databricks Jobs with Arcus Background Jobs/README.md

 The `DatabricksInfoProvider` is an Arcus type that allows you to either measure the job outcomes directly, or query them so you can log them yourself.
 For more information on this type, see [the official docs](https://background-jobs.arcus-azure.net/features/databricks/gain-insights).

-Note that we specify a time window in which we want the completed jobs to exist.
-This is now set on the start and end of each run of the Azure Function time trigger.
+> 💡 We specify a time window in which we want the completed jobs to exist.
+This is now set at the start and end of each run of the Azure Function time trigger.

 ## Application Insights metrics and alerts